 - an allergic reaction

 If you have a burning feeling on your tongue or in your mouth, schedule an appointment with your healthcare provider.
+If you’re concerned about burning sensation in your tongue and don’t already have a primary care provider, you can view doctors in your area through the Healthline FindCare tool.
 They can make a diagnosis and prescribe treatment options to help you manage your symptoms.